365Dad Inc.

 Services:

-The Boston Area Rape Crisis Center provides free, confidential support and services to survivors of sexual violence ages 12 and up and their families and friends.
-They work with survivors of all genders from the immediate crisis after sexual violence to years and decades later, and their goal is to empower survivors to heal and seek justice in ways that are meaningful to them.
-They assist survivors as they navigate the health-care, criminal justice, social service, and school systems.
+The Boston Area Rape Crisis Center (BARCC) provides free, confidential support and services to survivors of sexual violence ages 12 and up and their families and friends.
+BARCC works with survivors of all genders from the immediate crisis after sexual violence to years and decades later, with the goal of empowering survivors to heal and seek justice in ways that are meaningful to them.
+They assist survivors as they navigate the healthcare, criminal justice, social service, and school systems.

 Service hours: